XRPLF/xrpl-dev-portal/content/exchange-guide.md

 ## Alpha Exchange

-For illustrative purposes, this document uses a fictitious change called _Alpha Exchange_ that has the following characteristics:
+For illustrative purposes, this document uses a fictitious business called _Alpha Exchange_ that has the following characteristics:

 * Currently specializes in listing BTC/USD

 * Wants to add BTC/XRP and XRP/USD trading pairs

 * Maintains balances for all of its customers

 * Maintains balances for each of its supported currencies

 ### User Benefits

-By supporting the BTC/XRP and XRP/USD trading pairs, Alpha Exchange allows its users to:
+Alpha Exchange wants to list BTC/XRP and XRP/USD trading pairs partially because listing these pairs will benefit its users.
+Specifically, this support will allow its users to:

 * Deposit XRP _to_ Alpha Exchange _from_ the RCL